EMR for Physical Therapists

 Clinics and hospitals are free to use EMR software of their choosing, as long as it's certified (in cases where the provider accepts federal insurance).
 Hospitals may use a single system to manage patient records, and some larger facilities opt for proprietary or heavily-modified SaaS platforms that meet specific needs.
 However, PTs will find that certain EMR systems pop up in clinics throughout their careers.
 Here are just some of the more common EMR systems for physical therapy.

-- Cedaron Connect, which is a software used by hospitals that includes APTA Connect, a rehab-specific documentation module that was created with input from the American Physical Therapy Association.
+- Cedaron Connect, which is a software used by hospitals that include APTA Connect, a rehab-specific documentation module that was created with input from the American Physical Therapy Association.

 - Practice Fusion was a free EMR that used ad programs to foot the bill, making it a popular choice for smaller clinics.
 In 2018, it started charging users what amounts to a nominal fee to use the cloud-based system, keeping it an affordable solution for clinics and individual practitioners.